 After you change the schema of a table in a database in Data Management (DMS), DMS adds the latest schema to the schema version list of the database.
-You can download and compare schema versions, and restore a historical schema version in the schema version list.
+You can download and compare schema versions, and restore an earlier schema version in the schema version list.

 Schema versions are defined based on a database and store the schema information of all the tables in the database.
 If the schema of a table in the database is changed, a new schema version is saved.
 For more information, see Save new schema versions.

-Assume that a database instance that is managed in Security Collaboration mode has five databases.
-Each database can contain 50 schema versions.
+If a database instance that has five databases is managed in Security Collaboration mode, each database can contain 50 schema versions.
 In other words, for a database instance that is managed in Security Collaboration mode, a maximum of 50 schema versions can be retained for each database in the instance.

 - The following database engines are supported: